Breast self exam

 Self-examination of the breast; BSE

-If you decide to do breast self exams, make sure you do so about 3 - 5 days after your period starts.
-Your breasts are not as tender or lumpy during this time of month.
+The best time to do a self breast exam is about 3 - 5 days after your period starts.
+Your breasts are not as tender or lumpy at this time in your monthly cycle.

 If you have gone through menopause, do your exam on the same day every month.